 "Manager markdowns offer savings of up to 50 percent off on meat, poultry and fish nearing its expiration date," said Woroch.
 "Plan your meal around these manager markdowns, then cook what you want to eat right away and freeze the rest for later so it doesn't spoil."

 Meat can very well be the priciest part of your grocery purchase.
 If you buy during a 50 percent markdown, you could easily save money each month.

-Although convenient, it’s typically not best to buy everything at the grocery store.
+Although convenient, it's typically not best to buy everything at the grocery store.
 Batteries, cooking supplies and greeting cards are just a few of the items that you should avoid purchasing at the market.

 Woroch added that stores typically also honor last week's deals, so you'll likely have bonus sale items to choose from as well.